 Elizabeth’s Wood has been laid out so you can enjoy walking around it.
 You can put in a dedication plaque at the base of a tree.
 Plaques must be made of wood on a short wooden stake so they can be put into the ground by the tree and be no bigger than 20 cm heigh x 15 cm wide (plus a short stake no more than 15 cm long) with just words engraved on it but no pictures or photos.
 Your sponsorship number must be on the back of the plaque.

 6. Can I scatter ashes in the wood or plant flowers?

 As the trees have already been planted and due to the legality of scattering ashes, sadly we are unable to permit ashes to be scattered either by the trees or anywhere in the wood.
 We also want the wood to stay as natural as possible and support the wildlife so you won’t be able to leave any photos, toys, poems, cut flowers or mementos around the trees or wood either.

 All the saplings were planted in spring 2022 by Charlton Abbots Forestry when they arrived to coincide with the correct time of year for tree planting.

 8. How do I receive my tree certificate?

 Once you have paid for your tree, we will email you with confirmation and ask which name you would like on the certificate.
 Once you have confirmed the name back to us, we will create the certificate and email it to you.

 9. How much does it cost to sponsor a tree and what do I get for my donation?

-It costs £20 a year to sponsor a tree which also includes:
+It costs £25 to sponsor a tree for its lifetime which also includes: